 - Pain beneath the skin

 If your callus is starting to become painful, feel warm to the touch or showing signs of redness then it’s worth seeking advice from a medical professional or podiatrist as it could be a sign of infection in addition to the callus.

 Anyone who suffers from diabetes, artery disease or neuropathy need to be especially mindful that they seek medical attention to discuss any concerns.

 What can The Nantwich Clinic do to treat a callus on the feet?

 If the callus is painful, a podiatrist will be able to advise you as to why this has occurred and, where possible, how to prevent it happening again.
 The podiatrist can also remove hard skin, relieve pain, and redistribute pressure with soft padding, strapping, or corrective appliances which fit easily into your shoes.
 The skin should then return to its normal state.

-The elderly can benefit from padding to the ball of the foot, to compensate for any loss of natural padding.
+Anyone can benefit from padding to the ball of the foot (the elderly, sportspeople, businesspeople etc.), to compensate for any loss of natural padding.
 Foot creams with a high Urea content delay callus building up, and help improve the skin’s natural elasticity.
 Talk to our team about Footmender.

 Get Callus treatment in Nantwich today!

 Call now: 01270 627118

 Book your callus treatment appointment with The Nantwich Clinic by calling the number above.